 Google Analytics (GA) is a robust tool that helps site owners understand how visitors discover and interact with their websites.
-Insights gained from visitor data can help you track targeted goals, analyze how your content performs, and learn how traffic moves through your site.
+Insights gained from visitor data can help you track targeted goals, analyze how content performs, and watch traffic movement on your site.

-But while the data available through GA makes it an indispensable tool to evaluate the performance of your website and marketing efforts, knowing how to transform that data into an organic search strategy is another story altogether.
-That’s why it’s always important to provide your SEO team with access to your Google Analytics account.
+But while the data available through GA makes it an indispensable tool to evaluate your website marketing efforts, knowing how to transform that data into an organic search strategy is another story.
+That’s why it’s important to provide your search engine optimization (SEO) team with access to your Google Analytics account.

-To provide access to everyone who needs it, you’ll have to understand the different Google Analytics account levels, Google Analytics user permissions, and how to grant access to Google Analytics.
+To provide access to everyone who needs it, you’ll have to understand the different Google Analytics roles, Google Analytics data restrictions, and how to grant access to Google Analytics.

 Understanding Google Analytics Access Levels

 Google Analytics allows for different types of account users.
 The platform lets you modify permissions and manage account users with different degrees of access to your GA account.